QA Smoke Testing in Software - A Complete Guide for 2025

 • Jest

-Jest is a JavaScript testing framework commonly used for testing JavaScript applications, particularly in the context of React applications.
+Jest is a JavaScript testing framework commonly used to test JavaScript applications, particularly in the context of React applications.
 You can write smoke tests to ensure that components render and behave correctly.

 • SoapUI